asteris-llc/converge/docs/content/resources.md

 ---

 Converge has resources you can use to make various changes on your system.
-For example, `file.content` will control the content of a file, and `file.mode` will control a file's mode.
+For example, `file.content` will control what is in a file, and `file.mode` sets a file's permissions.

 Each resource has a dedicated section detailing use, configuration settings, and includes an example HCL file.